Retired Community Leader

 Barbara holds both a Masters in Education and Counseling, from Memphis State University, and a Masters in Business Administration from San Diego State University.

 She is past president of the San Diego Council of Community Clinics and its Health Network, and of Council Connections.
 She chaired the Advisory Committee of the University of San Diego Nonprofit Leadership and Management Program for many years.
 She has served on numerous advisory committees including the President’s Council of CSUSM, the Health Advisory Committee for SDSU, and the California Primary Care Association.

 In retirement, Barbara remains active within the community.
 She is a Coach for the Fieldstone Foundation Coaching Network and has coached many nonprofit CEOs over more than 20 years.
-She continues on the President’s Council of CSUSM, and serves on the City of Vista Oversight Board.
-She is a member of Soroptimist International of Oceanside and Carlsbad.
+She continues on the President’s University Council at CSUSM, and is a past member of both the City of Vista Oversight Board and Soroptimist International of Oceanside and Carlsbad.
 She has provided strategic planning services for several San Diego based organizations.
 She volunteers tutoring elementary students for Oasis, as well as volunteers for animal welfare organizations such as ARRF, San Diego Human Society and the San Diego County Animal Shelter.
 When not volunteering, her husband she have travelled extensively.